 The Bucklebury Estate

 The Estate is situated in central Berkshire in the heart of the Pang Valley.
 The River Pang flows through the Estate.
-Currently it extends to approximately 1600 acres in the parish of Bucklebury and Stanford Dingley and comprises of farms, forestry, residential and commercial property.
-It also owns Bucklebury Common.
+The Estate also owns Bucklebury Common.

 The Estate has extensive Estate records and archives going back to when the family purchased the Estate in 1540.